Cristi075/cristi075.github.io/_posts/2022-07-17-HTB Business CTF 2022- Breakout.markdown

 - /ping responds with "pong"
 - /secret responds with a 403 response (Forbidden).

-Using Ghidra, we look at the function that's most likely used for handling the /secret endpoint and find some integers in there that look out of place.
+Using Ghidra, we look at the function that's most likely used for handling the /secret endpoint (the one named 'secretGet') and find some integers in there that look out of place.

 ![Int variable]({{site.baseurl}}/assets/img/HTB_Business_CTF_2022/breakout/ints.png){: .center-image}